Fractional Ownership Contract: Everything You Need to Know

 - Will the owners be allowed to further rent out the asset to another party? i.e., vacation home, whereby one of the owners wishes to rent out the home to unknown third parties during the time when which he can use the home

 For example, let’s assume that 3 people purchased a vacation home in Florida.
-The contract states that John has use of the vacation home from January through April; Sue has access to it from May through August; and Mary has access to it from September through December.
+The contract states that John has use of the vacation home from January through April; Sue has access to it from May through August; Mary has access to it from September through December.
 Now let’s assume that John is unable to use the vacation home at any point during January, February, March, or April due to personal issues.
 How can all three of them find a solution to this?
 They should include such issues in the contract, for how they will handle this type of matter.

 How Are Ownership Costs Determined?

 The costs will be divided among owners throughout the year.
 Such costs can include repairs, services, cleaning, etc. Since the costs will vary year after year, the owners should fully understand the cost variables while owning the asset.
-If the costs are to be predetermined in the fractional ownership contract, the parties should understand that the costs associated with upkeep and maintenance of the asset will increase over the years.
-Therefore, they should include language in the contract to address modification of the contract to meet the increase in costs.
+If the costs are to be predetermined in the fractional ownership contract, the parties should understand that the costs associated with the upkeep and maintenance of the asset will increase over the years.
+Therefore, they should include language in the contract to address the modification of the contract to meet the increase in costs.

 How Does a Resale Occur?

 Generally, when someone owns a piece of property, he or she will earn a profit once that property is resold; at least, that is the hope.
-If one of the owners to a fractional ownership asset wants to sell his or her share in the asset, there must be a process in place for approving the sale.
+If one of the owners of a fractional ownership asset wants to sell his or her share in the asset, there must be a process in place for approving the sale.
 Will the other owners require that he or she sell the ownership share to the other current owners?
 Or will the owners require that they first meet and interview the potential new owner before selling that ownership share to the new owner?
 These are all issues that should be addressed among owners before entering into a fractional ownership contract, as this will prevent legal issues down the line.

 If you need help learning more about a fractional ownership contract, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.